 Don’t have your phone with you?
 Not an issue.
 It’s easy to reset your AirPods without unpairing them from your phone.

-Here’s how you can factory reset your AirPods without your phone:
+Here’s how you can factory reset and disconnect AirPods from all devices without using your phone:

 - Place both AirPods into the charging case.
 Open the lid.

 - Locate the Setup button on the back of your AirPods case.